Naitreey/notes-and-knowledge/cs/html-css/notes.rst

   box's containing block.
 If the height of the containing block is not specified explicitly (i.e., it depends on content height), and this element is not absolutely positioned, the percentage value is treated as none.

+padding
+'''''''
+- padding-top.

+  non-inherited.

+  initial value: 0.

+  specified value:

+  * ``<length>``

+  * ``<percentage>``.
+    The size of the padding as a percentage, relative to the width of the containing block.

+- padding-right.

+- padding-bottom.

+- padding-left.

+- padding.
+  shorthand for all above.

 border
 ''''''